 Some awaken our hearts (just look at a rose) and others make us damn happy (too many to mention, but lemon balm and tulsi sing from the treetops).
 Whatever they do, plants share life with us and we have developed complex systems to understand them.

-Traditional health systems, such as Ayurveda: The magic of living wisely, teach us to open our senses and read the language of nature; its an amazing way to tell the story of plants and how we can benefit from them.
-How one plant, like Ginseng Matcha Green, surviving through the harshest winters can bring us warming strength or another, like Aloe Vera Juice, thriving in the hot desert, can soothe our burns.
+Traditional health systems, such as Ayurveda, teach us to open our senses and read the language of nature; its an amazing way to tell the story of plants and how we can benefit from them.
+How one plant, like ginseng, surviving through the harshest winters can bring us warming strength or another, like aloe vera, thriving in the hot desert, can soothe our burns.

-Or we can appreciate for a moment that just as Natural remedies to ease your sugar cravings thrives in the humid jungle its drying heat can help protect us from drizzle and damp or how sweet The health benefits of elderberry fruits just in time to help soothe us through the winter.
+Or we can appreciate for a moment that just as cinnamon thrives in the humid jungle its drying heat can help protect us from drizzle and damp or how sweet elderberry fruits just in time to help soothe us through the winter.
 Understanding more about how plants cope with extreme conditions can tell you a lot about what they can do for us.